Answer First: What Should Indian Plants Specify in UHT or HTST Equipment?

 Specification Checklist

-- Required LPH and daily production window.
+- Capacity: required litres per hour and daily production window.

-- CIP design and validation access.
+- CIP: cleanability, chemical compatibility, drainability, and validation access.

 Request a Quote from SEW with product type, capacity, target shelf life, and utility availability.